lmhale99/iprPy/iprPy/quickcheck/QuickCheck.md

 <details><summary>1.1. <b>lammps_command</b></summary>

 The path to the LAMMPS executable that you wish to use.
+Setting this to "LAMMPSLIB" will use the lammps.lammps Python interface if it is available.

 </details>